pbuckner/x-plane_plugins/XPython/docs/source/development/modules/dataaccess.rst

  necessary.
 All parameters are required input, pass None for data types you do not support or write accessors if you are read-only.

- You are returned a data ref for the new item of data created.
+ You are returned a data accessor reference for the new item of data created.
 You can use this data ref to unregister your data later or read or write from it.

  :param str inDataName: name of data item, e.g., 'my_plugin/data1'